CSC207-UofT/course-project-gries-fan-club/Design Document.md

 ## Packaging Strategies
 - Initially, we started with a strategy which was just everything grouped into related interfaces / functionality.
 So adhering to Clean Architecture, we packaged things by Feature.
 - As a result, this meant parts of the system that worked together may be far apart (IE entity builders and interfaces are separate).
 - To combat this, we have since changed to a more nested strategy to keep Components of the system grouped together.
 IE entities and builders, storages, loaders and writers.
-Thus we are still following Clean Architecture by implementing packaging by Components.
+Thus, we are still following Clean Architecture by implementing packaging by Components.
 - ![Screen Shot 2021-11-15 at 9 57 06 PM](https://user-images.githubusercontent.com/63621073/141887664-7430a5b3-4f86-425f-bf46-7e0ff49fd832.png)

 ## Design Patterns